 Identifying what works for you may take some trial and error.
 To get the most out of your advertising efforts, make sure you create at least two different versions of every ad and test them before you go all-in with it.
 You can try testing with different copy, image, or headline.

 Facebook is a great advertising platform for all types and sizes of businesses.
-Make sure to take maximum advantage of the opportunities it presents to cut through the noise and improve your conversion rate.
+Make sure to take maximum advantage of the opportunities it presents to cut through the noise and improve your conversion rate when writing Facebook ads.